microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 ## Step 4: Go to your newly created Web App
 1. In the Azure Portal, search for **App Services**
-2. From the left menu, click on **App Services** under **Explorers**, find your webapp and then click ** on your new web app**
+2. From the left menu, click on **App Services** under **Explorers**, find your app service and then click **on your new app service**
    OR
-   You have an option to go through the top Notifications and select **Deployment Succeeded** message and click on **Go to resource**
+   You also have another option to go through the top **Notifications** button and select **Deployment Succeeded** message and click on **Go to resource**

-3. You should be on the new web app:
+3. You should be on the new app service

 ![Web Service Basic Tab](images/webapp-goto.JPG)

-4. Find the  URL of your web application on the right.
-Click on it.
+4. Now locate the **URL** section on the top right section and then Click on the **url link of the web site/web app** This is your website, a sample starter one from Microsoft

 ![Web Service Basic Tab](images/webapp-happy.JPG)

-  5. Make sure you see a Happy Page by clicking on the **url link of the web app**
+5. Make sure you see a web page and based on the Runtime selected should greet you with **Hello, Node developer...**
+ Had you selected Java it would have **Hello, Java Developer.**

-  YEAH  YOU SHOULD BE PROUD YOU CREATED A SAMPLE WEB SITE
+ 6. YEAH  YOU SHOULD BE PROUD OF YOURSELF BECAUSE YOU CREATED A WEB APPLICATION ON AZURE CLOUD

 ## Step 5: What we have now is a sample web application that got deployed by Microsoft.
 Lets deploy our actual application!